projectcapsule/capsule/docs/operator/use-cases/onboarding.md

 ```

 ## Assign a robot account as tenant owner
-As GitOps metodology is gaining more and more adoption everywhere, it's more likely that an application (Service Account) should act as Tenant Owner.
+As GitOps methodology is gaining more and more adoption everywhere, it's more likely that an application (Service Account) should act as Tenant Owner.
 In Capsule, a Tenant can also be owned by a Kubernetes _ServiceAccount_ identity.

 The tenant manifest is modified as in the following: